 When we here at Yellow Umbrella Events were young and starting out we would often be asked “Why do you charge what you do?” or “How do you come up with what you’re charging?” and we would set out to explain our fee structure and why we charge what we do.
 It’s been quite a while since those early days and we rarely get this question anymore – mainly because we get so many referrals from people that know what we can do and it’s no longer a question of price, but of who can deliver the wedding that will knock their socks off.
 And they know that’s us!

-Last night during a client visit, one of our sweet new brides had some initial hesitation and asked us to share our pricing reasoning with her.
-We then took out the client notebook and time sheet from one of our recent weddings that we felt most represented the time that her wedding was going to take and began to review it with her.
-She hired us on the spot!
-But something that our new bride had said really stuck with me and I couldn’t shake it all night.
-She said that the only thing she knew about a wedding planner was what she saw when she watched the movie, ”The Wedding Planner” with Jennifer Lopez.
-I giggled at the time but it quickly occurred to me that she was not alone and that there were probably more than a few brides that could share her sentiment.
+Last night during a client visit, one of our sweet new couples had some initial hesitation and asked us to share our pricing reasoning with them.
+We then took out the client notebook and time sheet from one of our recent weddings that we felt most represented the time that their wedding was going to take and began to review it with them.
+They hired us on the spot!
+But something that our new couple said really stuck with me and I couldn’t shake it all night.
+They said that the only thing they knew about a wedding planner was what they saw when they watched the movie, ”The Wedding Planner” with Jennifer Lopez.
+I laughed at the time but it quickly occurred to me that they were not alone and that there were probably more than a few couples that could share their sentiment.

 Prior to Sarah’s wedding day the Yellow Umbrella Events staff had:

-4 visits to the venue site (that was 1 ½ hours away) 2 floral visits
+4 meetings at the venue site (that was 1 ½ hours away)

 So far, I’ve only mentioned actual appointments to vendors.
-We haven’t even covered the 12 trips to Hobby Lobby for the various supplies that she asked us to pick up for her, the 3 trips to the paper store, the last minute trip to Spec’s, welcome bag drop off to the 3 hotels, the 3 office visits we personally had with Sarah to update her on wedding details, and more.
+We haven’t even covered the venue selections tours, the 3 trips to the paper goods shop, the last minute trip to Spec’s, welcome bag drop off to the 3 hotels, the 3 office visits we personally had with Sarah to update her on wedding details, and more.
 Before accounting for anything else we’re already at 37 hours of meetings and over 30 hours of drive time going to and from these meetings – 67+ hours!

 Our team spent 147 hours (yes, that’s the real number!) on the phone with the bride and wedding vendors, answering emails, tracking down supplies for the various wedding projects, booking hotel rooms, arranging transportation, assembling welcome bags, and overall wedding planning activities leading up to the wedding day.

-I and 2 staff members spent 1 hour assisting at the rehearsal, 3 hours setting up the décor at the rehearsal dinner location, and 4 hours managing the rehearsal dinner and cleaning up afterward, for a total of 24 man hours.
+I and 2 staff members spent 1 hour assisting at the rehearsal, 3 hours setting up the décor at the rehearsal dinner location, and 4 hours managing the rehearsal dinner and packing up afterward, for a total of 24 hours.

 On the wedding day we had a staff of 5 that arrived at 8am to begin decorating the venue.
-We arranged tables, linens and centerpieces, set china, hung chandeliers and draping from all the posts, decorated the dessert bar, coffee bar, stage and more, artfully folded napkins and tied every chair tie, until the entire venue site was completely prepared for guests to arrive.
-We managed all of the vendor activities, from load out to load in.
-I was there for every whim and desire of the bride from the moment she arrived to the moment of the grand departure.
-My staff took care of every guest question and need – including that last minute run to Spec’s for that certain brand of flavored vodka that they had to have right then and there.
+We arranged tables, linens and centerpieces, set china, installed draping, decorated the dessert bar, coffee bar, stage and more, until the entire venue site was completely prepared for guests to arrive.
+We managed all of the vendor activities, from load in to load out.
+I was at the venue well before Sarah arrived to the moment of the grand departure.
+My staff took care of every guest’s question and needs – including that last minute run to Spec’s for that certain brand of flavored vodka that they had to have right then and there.
 (My wedding day emergency kit is pretty stocked but it’s not that stocked!)
-And then we did it all in reverse – yep, we cleaned it all up too!
+And then we did it all in reverse – we packaged it all back up as well!
 Basically, we were the first ones to arrive that day and the last ones to leave at 1:30am.
-Our staff made it all happen in a little under 90 hours that day.
+Our staff made it all happen in a little under 90 labor hours that day.

 And then it was all over!
 Just kidding – we still have the day after.
 The day after the wedding we returned the cake stand to the cake bakery, ran by one of the hotels to drop off the shoes one of the guests had left behind, picked up the wedding dress and tuxes from the bride and grooms hotel to take to the cleaner while they are on honeymoon, and returned the specialty rentals we’d picked up for the head table.
 This was the final 6 hours of wedding activities.